 ‘We experience the world as this battle between goodies and baddies.
 But it comes down to trade-offs’

 What makes us like some things and dislike others?
-What drives our political and moral beliefs?
-Our editor sat down for a chat with best-selling author Will Storr to find out.
-In his new book, The Status Game, Will argues that our craving for status ultimately defines who we are.
+And what drives our political and moral beliefs?
+We spoke with best-selling author Will Storr to find out.

 How important is status to us as human beings?

 Status thinking comes out of our tribal brain.
 We’re a tribal species.
 But because we don’t live in literal tribes anymore we forget that.
 Especially in a culture with such a strong focus on the individual.